SixArm/mast-cell-help/topics/cupping/index.md

 # Cupping

-Cupping is a traditional therapeutic practice that involves placing cups on the skin to create suction.
+Cupping is a [Traditional Chinese Medicine (TCM)](../traditional-chinese-medicine/) practice that involves placing cups on the skin to create suction.
 The suction is typically created by heating the air inside the cup or by using a vacuum pump.
 Cupping is used for pain relief, promoting relaxation, and improving overall well-being.

 **Key points**: